gbmhunter/blog/content/programming/languages/c/string-manipulation/index.md

 ---
 author: gbmhunter
-date: 2013-03-18 04:50:53+00:00
+date: 2013-03-18
 draft: false
 title: String Manipulation
 type: page
-url: /programming/languages/c/string-manipulation
 ---

 ## ASCII Characters

 ## Null Character

-The null character (represented by '\0' , 0x00 , or a constant defined as NULL ) is used to terminate strings and arrays (essentially the same thing anyway).
+The null character (represented by `'\0'` , `0x00` , or a constant defined as `NULL`) is used to terminate strings and arrays (essentially the same thing anyway).
 Most string-based commands will automatically insert the null character at the end of a string, while memory commands won't.
 Special care has to be taken to make sure the memory set aside for a string can accommodate the null character (when talking in bytes, the number of ASCII characters + 1).

 ## Carriage Return And New Line

 These two characters are used to being a new line of text.
 The carriage return moves the cursor back to the start of the line, and the new line shifts the cursor down one line.
 These characters are reminiscent of the typewriter days.
-The carriage return is inserted into code using  \r , and a new line using \n .
-The standard order is to write the carriage return first, and then the new line \r\n .
+The carriage return is inserted into code using `\r`, and a new line using `\n`.
+The standard order is to write the carriage return first, and then the new line `\r\n`.

 ```c
 stringBuff[100];